jaycynth/secure-api-deployment/README.md

 Used `kind` to create a local Kubernetes cluster for testing and deploying the Flask app.
 Kind is installed and added to path in environment variables.
   - make k8s-setup

-The Kubernetes manifests is composed of:
+The Kubernetes manifests are located in the folder /k8s is composed of:

 ### **Deployment**
 - The deployment is configured to run two replicas (pods) of the Flask app at all times, ensuring redundancy and enabling scaling.
 It targets pods labeled flask-app to manage traffic to the correct pods.